Do you want to Save More Taxes?

 Q- What will happen if a salaried person files Income Tax Return after the due date?

-Filing after the due date will attract late fees u/s 234F of the income tax Act.
+Filing after the due date will attract late fees u/s 234F of the Income Tax Act.
+Also, 234 A is applicable.

-Q- Can we file Income Tax Return after the due date?
+Q- Can we file an Income Tax Return after the due date?

-You can file a late return up to 31st December of the relevant assessment year after payment of late fees as per the applicability.
+You can file a late return up to 31st December of the relevant assessment year after payment of late fees and interest as applicable.

 Q- Can I opt for the new regime after the due date?